souravbaghz/arduino-canhacker/README.md

 # CANHacker CAN Adapter on Arduino Nano + MCP2515

-Use that [Library](https://github.com/autowp/arduino-mcp2515) to communicate with MCP2515

 ## Features

-Implement communication with CAN bus via MCP2515 by CanHacker (lawicel) protocol.
+Implement communication with CAN bus via MCP2515 by CANHacker (lawicel) protocol.

 - send & receive can frames
 - supports standart (11 bit) & extended (29 bit) frames